osoriomica/invaders/README.md

 - Visual Studio Code: IDE connected to github codespaces
 - Google Fonts: Find and import font families
 - Wireframe.cc: Make initial wireframes
-- canva.com- Create, edit and export sprite elements and draft my wireframes and overall design before translating it to html/css code.
+- canva.com- Create, edit and export sprite elements and draft my wireframes and overall design before translating it to html/css code
+- pixabay.com - to download sound effects
 - coolors.co- Create the colour palette
-- Font Awesome - arrow icons
+- Font Awesome - arrow icons on index.html
-- cloudconvert.com: convert and optimise images for the web.
+- cloudconvert.com - convert and optimise images for the web
+- mdn web docs - for general reference
+- Lighthouse - to improve site's general score following their suggestions
+- prettier.io - to beautify the code
+- Google's Inspect Element - to debug code and see console logs and errors

 ## TESTING
 ### HTML Validation